 I also find that when adding anything into a bread like this it is best to toss the additions in a bit of the flour to help “suspend” them in the bread.
 That way they don’t all sink to the bottom of the loaf pan.

-Any who — bottom line, go make this bread and if you love it, buy Michelle’s book and become a weeknight baker yourself!
+Any who — bottom line, go make this date and apricot banana bread and if you love it, buy Michelle’s book and become a weeknight baker yourself!

 Date & Apricot Banana Bread